 ABOUT CHEF AND KING

 Chef and King International is an organization that provides health services and humanitarian aid for communities both locally and internationally.
-It is our mission to feed, lead, and provide for the need of communities around the world.
+"God is a Chef who feeds, and a King who leads.
+He gives provision for all of our needs."

 Chef and King International, Inc. is a 501c3 organization.
 Gifts are deductible to the full extent allowable under IRS regulations.